pingcap/docs/system-variables.md

 - Persists to the cluster: Yes
 - Type: Boolean
 - Default value: `ON`
-- This variable is used to control whether to use a checksum-based approach to quickly check the consistency of data and indexes in a table.
+- This variable is used to control whether to use a checksum-based approach to quickly check the integrity of data and indexes in a table.
 The default value `ON` means this feature is enabled by default.
 - When this variable is enabled, TiDB can execute the [`ADMIN CHECK [TABLE|INDEX]`](/sql-statements/sql-statement-admin-check-table-index.md) statement in a faster way.

 ### tidb_enable_foreign_key <span class="version-mark">New in v6.3.0</span>